 Dr. Whyte is the same doctor who conducted the study on Skeletal Fluorosis and green & black tea,9 "Says Dr. Whyte, "When fluoride gets into your bones, it stays there for years, and there is no established treatment for skeletal fluorosis.
 No one knows if you can fully recover from it."
 In other words, fluoride accumulates in your body".8

-It is known that flouride has an effect on thyroid function.
+It is known that fluoride has an effect on thyroid function.

-After reviewing the evidence, I suggest that if you suffer with thyroid issues, consider limiting your use of green tea and green tea products.
-For more information, check out this particularly well written article, Green Tea, Fluoride & the Thyroid.
+After reviewing the evidence, I suggest that if you suffer from thyroid issues, consider limiting your use of green tea and green tea products.
+For more information, check out this particularly well-written article, Green Tea, Fluoride & the Thyroid.